Singing Sands and Tasty Treats

 After the beach, plan to stop at the Basin Head Fisheries Museum to learn more about the story of PEI’s historic inshore fishery with their displays and exhibits that will take you back in time.
 During the summer months enjoy lunch while watching brave swimmers jump off the Basin Head bridge.

 Next, you’ll walk along some peaceful red dirt roads and quiet side streets and arrive in Souris, known as the friendly seaside town.
 Souris is a bustling tourist destination and has lots of options for things to do.
+One great restaurant option with a fabulous view is 21 Breakwater.
 For more information, visit the town’s website.
 We recommend stopping in at the Souris Beach Gateway Park.
 This beach is well known as a great source for discovering sea glass, clam digging and swimming.
 There you will find The Poke Shack with great Island tuna and seafood poke bowls.

 This itinerary is part of the Points East Coastal Drive.